 Together, we will ensure that all Americans have equal representation and our government works for all people, not just the minority in power.

 We envision a model of civic engagement that is national in its reach and local in its intensity.
 Our plan is to build a grassroots network of volunteers to channel blue resources to nearby red areas where small, focused boosts can make an impact.
 When you sign up to volunteer, you will be connected with your local Sister District team, which is led by volunteer District Captains.
 Your team will be matched with a strategically important and winnable race that needs your help, and you will be given specific actions to take to support that race.
 Actions may include (but are not limited to) donating money, spreading the word on social media, phone banking, and canvassing.
 Sister District will be in direct contact with the campaigns we support and we will have specific action items from the campaign for volunteers to take on.

-In 2017, we are building regional teams to support a small number of down-ballot races across the country.
+We are building regional teams to support down-ballot races across the country.
 We will choose winnable races that have significance to the progressive mission, though they may not be "sexy."
-Winning these races will help us build a strong bench of compelling progressive candidates immediately, and will help us to win national races in the long-term.
+Winning these races will help us build a strong bench of compelling progressive candidates immediately, it will put us in a position to reverse Republican gerrymandering and ensure fair redistricting for the 2020 census, and it will help us to win national races in the long-term.

 On November 8, 2016, Democrat Hillary Clinton won the popular vote for president by almost three million votes.
 Over the past decade, Democrats have, in several instances, won more net votes than Republicans in elections for Congress and state legislatures, yet Republicans continue to dominate both legislative bodies.
 Despite the majority of the country's voters voting Democrat, this year Republicans claimed 55% of the seats in the House of Representatives and 32 state governments.
 Republicans are now just six states short of having the power to amend the Constitution.
 What is happening?